fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/speedImprovements/v4/ImplementationDocumentation.md

 ### Second Test : verifyPurchaseSuccessWithExistingClient
 The second test will:
-- reuse most of the test steps from the forst tests because teh order placement steps are the same
+- reuse most of the test steps from the first tests because teh order placement steps are the same
-- reuse the email from the first test and repeat roughtly the steps from the first test.
+- reuse the email from the first test and repeat roughly the steps from the first test.
 This will test prefilling of all user info fields and verify complete the purchase.
 - extract the generated order number displayed on the success order page at the end of the test.

 This captured order number will be used in the third test to verify that the information is displayed correctly in the "My Account" section.